Acutapugione/weather-app/Readme.md

 2. Start a local HTTP server to serve the frontend:

     ```
-    python3 -m http.server any-port
+    python3 -m http.server 9000
     ```

-3. Access the app in your web browser at `http://localhost:any-port`.
+3. Access the app in your web browser at `http://localhost:9000`.

 ## Usage